Gee-A/alx-system_engineering-devops/0x0A-configuration_management/README.md

 described by the provision scripts).

 #### Benefits of Configuration Management for Servers
-* Quick Provisioning of New Servers
+* Quick Provisioning of New Servers <br/>
-	Automation makes provisioning much quicker and more efficient because it allows tedious tasks to be performed faster and more accurately.
+	> Automation makes provisioning much quicker and more efficient because it allows tedious tasks to be performed faster and more accurately.
-* Quick Recovery from Critical Events
+* Quick Recovery from Critical Events <br/>
-	When a server goes offline due to unknown circumstances, it might take several hours to properly audit the system and find out what really happened.
+	> When a server goes offline due to unknown circumstances, it might take several hours to properly audit the system and find out what really happened.
 In scenarios like this, deploying a replacement server is usually the safest way to get the services back online while a detailed inspection is done on the affected server.
 CM-automation sort this in a quick and reliable way.
-* Version Control for the Server Environment
+* Version Control for the Server Environment <br/>
-	Once the server setup is translated into a set of provisioning scripts, then one can apply to many of the tools and workflows one would normally use for software source code to the server environment.
+	> Once the server setup is translated into a set of provisioning scripts, then one can apply to many of the tools and workflows one would normally use for software source code to the server environment.
 	Version control tools, such as Git, can be used to keep track of changes made to the provisioning and to maintain separate branches for legacy version of the scripts.
-* Idempotent Behavior
+* Idempotent Behavior <br/>
-	Configuration management (CM) tools keep track of the state of resources in order to avoid repeated tasks that were executed before.
+	> Configuration management (CM) tools keep track of the state of resources in order to avoid repeated tasks that were executed before.
-* System Facts
+* System Facts <br/>
-	CM tools usually provide detailed info about the system being provisioned which are available through the global variables, known as facts.
+	> CM tools usually provide detailed info about the system being provisioned which are available through the global variables, known as facts.
 They include: network interface, IP addresses, OS, and distribution.
 They can be used to make provisioning scripts and templates more adaptive for multiple systems.
-* Templating System
+* Templating System <br/>
-	Most CM tools will provide a built-in templating system that can be used to facilitate setting up configuration files and services.
+	> Most CM tools will provide a built-in templating system that can be used to facilitate setting up configuration files and services.
 Templates usually support variables, loops, and conditionals that can be used to maximise versatility.
 A template should contain placeholders for values that can change from host to host, such as ``NameServer`` and ``DocumentRoot``.
-* Extensibility
+* Extensibility <br/>
-	Most provisioning tools provide ways in which one can easily reuse and share smaller chunks of the provisioning setup as modules or plugins.
+	> Most provisioning tools provide ways in which one can easily reuse and share smaller chunks of the provisioning setup as modules or plugins.

 ### Overview of Puppet (an example of CM tool)
-**Script Language**							Custom DSL based on Ruby **Infrastructure**							Puppet Master synchronizes configuration on Puppet Nodes **Requires specialized software for nodes**	Yes **Provides centralized point of control**	Yes, via Puppet Master **Script Terminology**						Manifest/Modules
+**Script Language**	&emsp; Custom DSL based on Ruby <br/>
+**Infrastructure** &emsp; Puppet Master synchronizes configuration on Puppet Nodes <br/>
+**Requires specialized software for nodes** &ensp; Yes <br/>
+**Provides centralized point of control** &emsp; Yes, via Puppet Master <br/>
+**Script Terminology** &emsp; Manifest/Modules <br/>
-**Task Execution Order**					Non-Sequential
+**Task Execution Order** &emsp; Non-Sequential <br/>

 needs further information or confused?
 [Tell me more](https://www.digitalocean.com/community/tutorials/an-introduction-to-configuration-management)